top of page

 Did you know

-These young people also experience dysfunctional family or foster situations that are often a reflection of their parents/carers suffering broader problems, such as family breakdown, single parenting, poor mental and physical health, bereavement, trauma, substance abuse, lack of employment, financial difficulties, or coping with a child with special needs or challenging behavior and poverty.
+Many of these young people also experience living in challenging family or foster situations where their parents/carers are suffering broader problems, such as family breakdown, single parenting, poor mental and physical health, bereavement, trauma, substance abuse, lack of employment, financial difficulties, or coping with a child with special needs or challenging behavior and poverty.

-In response, they may display problematic behaviors, exhibit poor mental health, be disengaged from education, and be vulnerable to exclusion or be a ‘lost’ learner; characterised by underachievement and low attainment, potentially entrenching disadvantage into later life.
-Prospects for young people who leave school without good grades are bleak; consequences of exclusion may be poverty, loneliness, social isolation, alcohol and substance misuse, poor mental health, homelessness, the criminal justice system, and even suicide.
+In response, they may exhibit poor mental health, be disengaged from education, display disruptive behaviour and be vulnerable to exclusion or be a ‘lost’ learner.
+Consequences of exclusion or low attendance are characterised by underachievement and low attainment, potentially entrenching disadvantage into later life.
+Prospects for young people who leave school without good grades are bleak; they may experience poverty, loneliness, social isolation, alcohol and substance misuse, poor mental health, homelessness, the criminal justice system, and even suicide.

 We help them to Thrive

-Our retreats focus on personal development for young people experiencing difficulties, along with their parents.
-We work holistically with the whole family, within their community and alongside other networks of support.
+To achieve sustainability for our interventions, to secure better futures, our retreats focus on personal development for young people experiencing difficulties, along with their parents; we work holistically with the whole family, within their community and alongside other networks of support.

 bottom of page